squteronsquter/programmers-portfolio/README.md

 `npm run build`

-### Copy the contents of the generated dist directory to your hosting server and run
+### Copy the contents of the generated dist directory to your hosting server and run the index.html file in the browser

 Happy coding